dmfay/massive-js/docs/persistence.md

 ## update

-`update` alters existing records in a table, given a criteria object and a map of column names to the new values.
-It returns a promise for an array containing the updated records.
+`update` alters existing records in a table, given a criteria object (or unary primary key) and a map of column names to the new values.
+It returns a promise for an array containing the updated record(s) if passed a criteria object, or a promise for an object if passed a primary key.

 ```javascript
 db.tests.update({